CURRENT

 Dwelling: New Acquisitions

-Mrs. Lottie Green Varner from the series Mugshot Portraits Women of the Montgomery Bus Boycott was recently acquired by the Cantor Arts Center for their permanent collection, and is now featured in Dwelling: New Acquisitions.
-The exhibition showcases recent acquisitions to the Cantor Arts Center's collection and explores how these works expand our understanding of home.
+Mrs. Lottie Green Varner, from the series Mugshot Portraits Women of the Montgomery Bus Boycott, is currently on view in Dwelling: New Acquisitions.
+The exhibition showcases recent acquisitions to Cantor Arts Center's collection.

 Learn more about the exhibition here.